extall/githelp/README.md

 # Git Help
-This repository hosts an evolving `reveal.js` presentation about using Git that makes use of a `node.js`-based server with `node-pty` as backend and `xterm.js` as frontend for a terminal used in the interactive demonstrations.
+This repository hosts a `reveal.js` presentation about using Git that makes use of a `node.js`-based server with `node-pty` as backend and `xterm.js` as frontend for a terminal used in the interactive demonstrations.

-## Security Alert and Disclaimer

-ONLY USE THIS APPLICATION IF YOU ARE AWARE OF THE SECURITY RISKS.
-YOUR PRESENTATION AND HENCE THE TERMINALS MAY POTENTIALLY BE ACCESSED BY OTHER COMPUTERS ON THE NETWORK.
-THE PERSON ACCESSING YOUR PRESENTATION WILL HAVE FULL, UNLIMITED CONTROL OF YOUR MACHINE THROUGH THE TERMINAL.
-THE AUTHOR OF THIS APPLICATION MAY NOT BE HELD RESPONSIBLE FOR  DAMAGES ARISING FROM USING OR MISUSING THE APPLICATION.

 ## Acknowledgements